Hadesal/codeCoolPowerGroupe/chapter2/ArrayFunctions/README.md

 ### unshift()
 You might find it difficult to read the sentence `backToFront`.
 Can you read the sentence after using the unshift method better?

-1. Loop through the string and unshift each character one by one to an array.
+1. Shift each character in the string and unshift it into an array.
 2. Make a console log about the arrays content by using the join() method.

 ### splice()